cjoudrey/graphql-schema-linter/README.md

 - Connection types must have a `edges` field that returns a list type.
 - Connection types must have a `pageInfo` field that returns a non-null `PageInfo` object.

-### `relay-page-info-spec`

-This rule will validate the schema adheres to [section 5 (PageInfo)](https://facebook.github.io/relay/graphql/connections.htm#sec-undefined.PageInfo) of the [Relay Cursor Connections Specification](https://facebook.github.io/relay/graphql/connections.htm).

-More specifically:

-- A GraphQL schema must have a `PageInfo` object type.
-- `PageInfo` type must have a `hasNextPage: Boolean!` field.
-- `PageInfo` type must have a `hasPreviousPage: Boolean!` field.

 ### `relay-connection-arguments-spec`

 This rule will validate the schema adheres to [section 4 (Arguments)](https://facebook.github.io/relay/graphql/connections.htm#sec-Arguments) of the [Relay Cursor Connections Specification](https://facebook.github.io/relay/graphql/connections.htm).